opencomputeproject/SAI/doc/SAI_Proposal_Generic_Extensions.md

 2. Reference counting.
 The OID on its own can just be a sequentially incrementing integer and does not hold any context.
 The additional metadata provides the context to allow an application to perform operations like reference counting, object references, etc.

 ## Counters ##
-Counters in SAI use 2 patterns.
-- Counters are retrieved using the objects OID and call the associated get_stats() API. sai_get_vlan_stats_fn for SAI_OBJECT_TYPE_VLAN is an example.
-- Counters are retrieved by attaching an explicit counter object to an attribute of the object counters are associated with.
-SAI_ACL_ENTRY_ATTR_ACTION_COUNTER is used to attach a SAI_OBJECT_TYPE_ACL_COUNTER object.
-The stats are then obtained by calling sai_get_acl_counter_attribute_fn.
+Counters are retrieved by attaching an explicit counter object to an attribute of the object counters are associated with.

-TBD: Use one of the above patterns to retrieve counters based on feedback

 ## CRM ##
 Table availability and other characteristics can be queried similarly to how the rest of the SAI objects work. sai_object_type_get_availability() allows passing sai_json_t type with the object_name encoded in the attribute list.